A Leader is Their Values in a Staff Augmentation Firm

 But if you think it’s important for you and your family, then it’s important for your company.
 It can’t be an act.
 If you want people to follow you, then there’s only one way to go: be the person worth being followed.
 Learn it.
 Live it.
 Breathe it.
 Lead.

-Stay tune soon for my next installment, when I’ll look at learning from mentors versus consultants, and what it means for your leadership.
+Stay tuned soon for my next installment, when I’ll look at learning from mentors versus consultants, and what it means for your leadership...